NSW Young Lawyers

 Leadership Team

-Vice President: Will Noonan
+President: Will Noonan

 Will graduated with a Bachelor of Laws (Hons) and Bachelor of Arts (History/Political Science) from ANU in 2020.
-During his studies, Will (briefly) studied at the London School of Economics and is currently completing a Master Of Laws (Applied Law) through the College of Law, majoring in wills and estates.
+During his studies, Will (briefly) studied at the London School of Economics and is currently completing a Master of Laws (Applied Law) through the College of Law, majoring in wills and estates.
 His interest in wills and estates can only be explained by nominative determinism.

 Secretary: Marie Russo

-Immediate Past President: Taylah Spirovski
+Immediate Past President: Timothy Roberts

 Submissions Lead: Jessica Lighton